haskell/haskell-language-server/README.md

 * `ghcide` (i.e. this library) for defining how to type check, when to type check, and producing diagnostic messages;
 * A bunch of plugins that haven't yet been written, e.g. [`hie-hlint`](https://github.com/ndmitchell/hlint) and [`hie-ormolu`](https://github.com/tweag/ormolu), to choose which features you want;
 * [`haskell-lsp`](https://github.com/alanz/haskell-lsp) for sending those messages to a [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) server;
-* An extension for your editor.
-We provide a [VS Code extension](https://code.visualstudio.com/api) as `extension` in this directory, although the components work in other LSP editors too (see below for instructions using Emacs).
+* An LSP client for your editor.

 There are more details about our approach [in this blog post](https://4ta.uk/p/shaking-up-the-ide).